Seneca-ICTOER/SPO600/docs/G-6502/6502-addressing-modes.md

 # 6502 Addressing Modes

-The [6502](./6502.md) processor has 13 Addressing Modes (ADD LINK), which affect how the arguments for instructions are accessed.
+The [6502](./6502.md) processor has 13 [Addressing Modes](/E-ComputerArchitecture/addressing-modes.md), which affect how the arguments for instructions are accessed.

 For example, the Load Accumulator `LDA` instruction can load the accumulator from different sources: